 ii.
 Turbidity

-The State Water Board’s staff used their best professional judgement to develop aNAL that can be used as a learning tool to help dischargers improve their site controls, and to provide meaningful information on the effectiveness of stormwater controls.
-A statewide turbidity NAL has been set at 250 NTU.
+The State Water Board’s staff used their best professional judgement to develop a numeric action level that can be used as a learning tool to help dischargers improve their site controls, and to provide meaningful information on the effectiveness of stormwater controls.
+A statewide turbidity numeric action level has been set at 250 NTU.

 The Surface Water Ambient Monitoring Program (SWAMP) has a Guidance Compendium for Watershed Monitoring and Assessment.
 Sections 3.1.4 and 3.1.5 of this Compendium contain guidance for pH and turbidity sampling.

-3. Receiving Water Limitations
+I.O.3.
+Receiving Water Limitations

 Construction activities that cause or contribute to an exceedance of water quality objectives or standards must be addressed.
 The dynamic nature of construction activity gives the discharger the ability to quickly identify and monitor the source of the exceedances.
 This is because when stormwater mobilizes sediment, it provides visual cues of erosion, where corrective actions should take place, and how effective they are once implemented.